Edwina Mountbatten, Countess Mountbatten of Burma

-Family background and early life
+Edwina Cynthia Annette Mountbatten, Countess Mountbatten of Burma (née Ashley; 28 November 1901 – 21 February 1960), was an English heiress, socialite, and relief worker.
+As the wife of Rear Admiral Louis Mountbatten, 1st Earl Mountbatten of Burma, she served as the last vicereine of India during the reign of George VI.
+She was a close relative by marriage to the British royal family.
+She was appointed a Commander of the Order of the British Empire in 1943 and a Dame Commander of the Royal Victorian Order in 1946 for her efforts with the St John Ambulance Brigade and the British Red Cross during World War II.

+Early life

 Edwina Cynthia Annette Ashley was born in 1901, the elder daughter of Wilfrid Ashley (later 1st Baron Mount Temple), who was a Conservative member of Parliament.
 Her younger sister was Mary Ashley (Lady Delamere).
 Patrilineally, she was a great-granddaughter of the reformist 7th Earl of Shaftesbury.
-Ashley's mother, Maud Cassel (1879–1911), was the only child of the international magnate Sir Ernest Cassel (1852–1921), friend and private financier to the future King Edward VII.
+Edwina's mother, Amalia Mary Maud Cassel (1880–1911), was the only child of the international magnate Sir Ernest Cassel (1852–1921), friend and private financier to the future King Edward VII.
 Cassel had been born in Cologne, Prussia, of Jewish origin.
 He was one of the richest and most powerful men in Europe.

 After Wilfred Ashley's remarriage in 1914 to Molly Forbes-Sempill (ex-wife of Rear-Admiral Arthur Forbes-Sempill), Edwina Ashley was sent away to boarding schools, first to the Links in Eastbourne, then to Alde House in Suffolk, at neither of which was she a willing pupil.
 Edwina was unhappy during the time because, in addition to a sour relationship with her stepmother, she was bullied at school on account of her grandfather being rich, German, and Jewish.
 She later described her experience at school as 'sheer hell'.
 Her grandfather, Sir Ernest, solved the domestic dilemma by inviting her to live with him and, eventually, to act as hostess at his London residence, Brook House.
-Later, his other mansions, Moulton Paddocks and Branksome Dene, would become part of her Cassel inheritance.
+Later, his other mansions, Moulton Paddocks and Branksome Dene, would become part of her inheritance from him.